pilardi/ollama-models/sentiment-analysis/README.md

+# Sentiment Analyis models

-These models are customized to provide sentiment analysis in the form a json objects, they also supports aspect sentiment by pre-pending \<aspec\> to the give text.
+These [models](https://ollama.com/pilardi/sentiment-analysis) are customized to provide sentiment analysis in the form a json objects, they also supports aspect sentiment by pre-pending \<aspec\> to the give text.

+## Schema
 ```json
 {
   "type": "object",